 Community Benefit District

 In July 2015, the East Cut Community Benefit District was originally formed as the Greater Rincon Hill Community Benefit District by area property owners and other stakeholders to advance the neighborhood’s quality of life, enhance its public realm, and reinforce the viability of its economic base.
 The East Cut CBD is a 501(c)(3) non-profit corporation supported by property owners through an annual assessment.
-For more information on the public realm maintenance the District provides 365 days a year, please click on Service Request at the top right of every page.
+For more information on the public realm maintenance the District provides 365 days a year, please click on Clean and Safe Request at the top right of every page.